a23506/awesome-github-repos/data.md

 *   [murtaza-nasir/speakr](https://github.com/murtaza-nasir/speakr) - Speakr is a personal, self-hosted web application designed for transcribing audio recordings

-*   [ripienaar/free-for-dev](https://github.com/ripienaar/free-for-dev) - A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev

-*   [DigitalPlatDev/FreeDomain](https://github.com/DigitalPlatDev/FreeDomain) - DigitalPlat FreeDomain: Free Domain For Everyone

 ## Shell

 *   [ONLYOFFICE/Docker-DocumentServer](https://github.com/ONLYOFFICE/Docker-DocumentServer) - ONLYOFFICE Document Server is an online office suite comprising viewers and editors for texts, spreadsheets and presentations, fully compatible with Office Open XML formats: .docx, .xlsx, .pptx and enabling collaborative editing in real time.